Training Courses For T&F Officials |

 -

-(which can be made by a Level 3 or higher with at least 2 years experience); For field judges the report will need to show that they can work competently on a long throw,
+- (Field Judges: the report will need to show that they can work competently on a long throw,

-showing full understanding of the safety protocols.
+showing full understanding of the safety protocols)

 -